Prada agrees to buy rival fashion house Versace in a deal valued at $1.4 billion

-ROME (AP) — The Prada Group announced a deal Thursday to buy Italy's Versace from the U.S. luxury group Capri Holdings under terms that value the fashion house at 1.25 billion euros ($1.4 billion).
+ROME (AP) — The Prada Group announced a deal Thursday to buy crosstown Milan fashion rival Versace from the U.S. luxury group Capri Holdings under terms that values one of the most recognizable names in Italian fashion at 1.25 billion euros ($1.4 billion).

-Prada said the addition of Versace's "highly recognizable aesthetic … constitutes a strongly complementary addition" to its portfolio, which includes the Prada and Miu Miu fashion brands.
-It said Milan-based Versace offered "significant untapped growth potential.''
+The deal will put Versace, known for sexy silhouettes and bold Greco and Medusa motifs, under the same roof as Prada's "ugly chic" aesthetic and the youth-driven Miu Miu whose stunning growth in recent years has far outpaced the market.
+Prada said the 47-year-old Versace brand offered "significant untapped growth potential.''

+“This is exactly the strength for our group.
+There are no overlaps in terms of creativity, in terms of customer,″ said Lorenzo Bertelli, Prada’s chief marketing officer, who is being groomed to one day take over the business that his parents — Miuccia Prada, the group's creative force and largest shareholder, and Patrizio Bertelli, its chairman and executive director — have turned into a global fashion juggernaut.

+“We are buying a brand with huge potential, with a very recognizable aesthetic," Lorenzo Bertelli said, underlining that the Versace brand name recognition, putting it among the top 10 in the world, far outweighs its business performance.

-The final value of the deal will be adjusted at closing, expected in the second half of the year.
+The final value of the deal will be adjusted at closing, which is expected in the second half of the year, the Prada Group said.
 It will be funded by 1.5 billion euros in new debt and has been approved by the Prada and Capri Holdings board of directors.

-“Versace will maintain its creative DNA and cultural authenticity, while benefitting from the full strength of the Group’s considerable consolidated platform, including industrial capabilities, retail execution and operational expertise,’’ Prada said in a statement.
+Prada Chief Executive Andrea Guerra said the deal was aimed at building a “sustainable revenue growth” and boosting the brand's identity, and was not about squeezing synergies.
+Prada's statement underlined that Versace will “maintain its creative DNA and cultural authenticity, ” while benefitting from its “industrial capabilities, retail execution and operations expertise. ”

-Versace, founded in 1978 by the late Gianni Versace, has been owned since 2018 by Capri Holdings, which includes Michael Kors and Jimmy Choo.
+There are no plans to change the CEO and Miuccia Prada will not be involved in the creative side of Versace, the executives said.
+Guerra added that the recent creative shakeup at Versace, with Miu Miu head of design Dario Vitale replacing Donatella Versace as creative director effective April 1, had nothing to do with the deal.
+He called it "an independent, very personal" decision by Vitale.

+Lorenzo Bertelli said the experience of Miu Miu's growth had shown that small changes can make all the difference. ”We don't need to change the brand, revolutionize it.
+We need to just evolve it, make the right things happen, and all together they are hopefully going to bring a huge spark and bring back Versace to be a huge success,'' he said.

-Capri Holdings paid $2 billion for Versace, but had been struggling in the recent era of “quiet luxury’’ to position the stalwart of Italian fashion with its sexy silhouettes and loud patterns.
+Capri Holdings, which owns Michael Kors and Jimmy Choo, paid $2 billion for Versace in 2018, but had been struggling to position Versace’s bold profile in the recent era of “quiet luxury.″

-Last month, Capri Holdings named Dario Vitale as creative director to replace Donatella Versace, who assumed the role after her brother's 1997 murder.
-Vitale came from Miu Miu, the stunningly successful youth-driven brand in the Prada Group.

-Versace was given the new role of chief brand ambassador in the shakeup, which was widely viewed as setting the scene for the long-rumored Prada sale.
-Miuccia Prada acknowledged the group’s interest on the sidelines of Milan Fashion Week in February.
+Versace represented 20% of Capri Holdings 2024 revenue of 5.2 billion euros.
+An analyst presentation for the Prada deal said that Versace would represent 13% of the Prada Group's pro-forma revenues, with Miu Miu coming in at 22% and Prada at 64%.
+The Prada Group, which also includes Church’s footwear, reported a 17% boost in revenues to 5.4 billion euros last year.

+Donatella Versace, who took over as creative director at the fashion house founded by her brother, Gianni Versace, after his 1997 murder, continues with the fashion house in the new role of chief brand ambassador.

 Featured